dimitrismistriotis/djforge/Setup.md

 the `dj_users` app, you should do it first, before doing anything else that affects the database.

+## Task Queue - Asynchronous Tasks

+As the project currently is [Celery](https://docs.celeryq.dev/en/stable/index.html) is installed and configured to be used with a Redis back end which is one of the containers in `docker-compose.yml`.
+Currently it is not used integrally to the project, with this most probably to change soon.
+Some tasks to get an idea on how to write code with it are in the `dj_tasks` application inside `tasks.py`.

+From Celery's documentation:

+> Task queues are used as a mechanism to distribute work across threads or machines.

+> A task queue's input is a unit of work, called a task, dedicated worker processes
+> then constantly monitor the queue for new work to perform.

+> Celery communicates via messages, usually using a broker to mediate between
+> clients and workers.
+To initiate a task a client puts a message on the queue,
+> the broker then delivers the message to a worker.

+> A Celery system can consist of multiple workers and brokers, giving way to
+> high availability and horizontal scaling.

 ### Pre-commit

 We use [pre-commit](https://pre-commit.com/) to run some checks before committing.